jmsheppard21/IA-week5-lab/2 - deployment/deployment_task.md

 __Task 3, step 2: Why are there two replica sets but only one deployment?__

 ```
-It kept the replica set with Verion 1 label
+It kept the replica set with Verion 1 label.
 ```

 __Task 3, step 6: What command did you use to roll back the deployment?__